-The Board of Directors is responsible for approving the Bank's overall business strategy, monitoring its operations, and taking critical business decisions.
+The Board of Directors ("BOD") is responsible for approving the Bank's overall business strategy, monitoring its operations, and taking critical business decisions.
 The Board, elected by the shareholders, is the ultimate decision making body of the Bank and has the following broad responsibilities, as enunciated in the Corporate Governance Manual of the Bank:

-Providing effective governance over the Bank's affairs for the benefit of its shareholders, employees, customers and other stakeholders;

-overseeing the conduct of the Bank's business so that it is effectively managed in the long-term interest of shareholders;

-selecting, evaluating and compensating the Chief Executive Officer (CEO) and planning for CEO succession, as well as monitoring management's succession planning for other key executives;

-reviewing, approving and monitoring the Bank's strategic plans and objectives;

-approving the policies of the Bank with respect to various risks and for ensuring that the management takes the steps necessary to identify, measure, monitor, and control these risks.
-The Board shall also approve policies that identify lines of authority and responsibility for managing risk exposures.

-monitoring the Bank's accounting and financial reporting practices and reviewing the Bank's financial and other controls; and overseeing the Bank's compliance with applicable laws and regulations.
+- Providing effective governance over the Bank's affairs for the benefit of its shareholders, employees, customers and other stakeholders; - Overseeing the conduct of the Bank's business so that it is effectively managed in the long-term interest of shareholders; - Selecting, evaluating and compensating the Chief Executive Officer (CEO) and planning for CEO succession, as well as monitoring management's succession planning for other key executives; - Reviewing, approving and monitoring the Bank's strategic plans and objectives; - Approving the policies of the Bank with respect to various risks and for ensuring that the management takes the steps necessary to identify, measure, monitor, and control these risks.
+The Board shall also approve policies that identify lines of authority and responsibility for managing risk exposures. - Monitoring the Bank's accounting and financial reporting practices and reviewing the Bank's financial and other controls; and - Overseeing the Bank's compliance with applicable laws and regulations. - Approving the financial statements of the Bank.